Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Technology

-Technology use in our program is connected to developing relationships, communication, and social interaction.
+Technology use in our program is connected to developing relationships, communication and social interaction.
 It is embedded into our daily routines and is used within the context of supporting responsive child-to-child relationships.
 Our play-based foundations require that technology is developmentally appropriate and used with intention as part of our holistic curriculum.
-Research shows that interactive media has the potential to enhance social interactions, creative play, and exploration.
-Technology and interactive media expands children’s access to new content and skills and is viewed as a resource to accelerate learning.
+Research shows that interactive media has the potential to enhance social interactions, creative play and exploration.
+Technology and interactive media expand children’s access to new content and skills and is viewed as a resource to accelerate learning.

 Technology use reflects degrees of interactivity, active engagement/empowerment, child choice, and control, while ensuring that children learn the skills they need for technological literacy.
 The focus is on exploration itself, not on the technology.
 Children are supported in learning to think critically about the media they use.
 Use of technology provides adaptations for special needs individuals and is culturally and linguistically appropriate.